ton-community/ton-docs/docs/participate/wallets/apps.md

 - ✅ Updates are rare.
 There is huge potential for contributions to be made by newcomers because the current project is relatively simple.
 - ❌ Rare updates.
 This wallet does not have not all up-to-date features (TON DNS address, wallet-v4 contract not supported).
 - ❌ The current UI is outdated and is worse than alternative wallets.

+#### Ton wallet test environment

+To switch Ton classic wallet to test environment, you should to open in browser with testnet parameter:

 #### Links
 - [Github*](https://github.com/ton-blockchain/wallet-ios)